Importing fruit and vegetables

 Higher risk products

-Imports of certain feed and food of non-animal origin that are considered “higher-risk” can only enter the UK through specific ports and airports which are designated points of entry (DPEs) where official controls will be carried out.
-A “higher-risk” product is feed or food that is either known to be, or is an emerging risk, to public health.
+Imports of certain feed and food of non-animal origin that are considered 'higher-risk' can only enter GB through specific ports and airports which are authorised Border Control Posts (BCP) where official controls will be carried out.
+A 'higher-risk' product is feed or food that is either known to be, or is an emerging risk, to public health.

-You will find general information about food labelling online.
+You will find general information about food labelling on GOV.UK website.
 For advice on the labelling of specific products, please contact your local authority’s Trading Standards Department or Environmental Health Department.

-Food contact materials and articles, including those used for food packaging, are controlled by all-encompassing EU legislation that has been implemented in the UK.
+Food contact materials and articles, including those used for food packaging, are controlled by retained UK law.
 This legislation is particularly thorough in its control of plastic materials and articles intended for food use.

 Some products contain food colourings, flavourings or sweeteners.
-Although these may be approved by the food authority in the country of origin, some of them may not be approved in the EU.
+Although these may be approved by the food authority in the country of origin, some of them may not be approved in GB.

 For information on food flavourings, sweeteners, colourings and preservatives, please contact the Food Standards Agency (FSA)’s Food Additives team by email.

-A guidance note on the Contaminants in Food (England) Regulations 2013, which make provision for enactment and enforcement of Commission Regulations setting limits for contaminants in food (nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs), is available online.
+The Contaminants in Food (England) Regulations 2013 make provision for enactment and enforcement of retained UK law which sets out limits for contaminants in food, such as nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs.

 Regarding pesticides safety levels, please contact the Health and Safety Executive’s (HSE) Chemicals Regulation Directorate (CRD)

-Imports of certain foodstuffs from certain non-EU countries such as dried figs and dried fig products from Turkey, and dried fruits, are subject to special conditions due to contamination risk by aflatoxins.
-This means that consignments can only enter the EU through specific ports or airports which are designated points of imports (DPIs) where official controls will be carried out.
+Imports of certain foodstuffs from certain third countries such as dried figs and dried fig products from Turkey, and dried fruits, are subject to special conditions due to contamination risk by aflatoxins.
+This means that consignments can only enter GB through authorised Border Control Posts (BCP) where official controls will be carried out.

-There are many plant products that are either prohibited from entering the UK from countries outside the EU, or require a phytosanitary certificate to do so.
+There are many plant products that are either prohibited from entering the UK from countries outside GB, or require a phytosanitary certificate to do so.

 Official controls and restrictions on the import, movement, and keeping of plants, plant pests and other material for example soil are vital to help prevent the introduction and spread of harmful organisms.

-The Plant Health team at the Animal and Plant Health Agency (APHA) provides information about any plant health requirements, or whether the fruit and vegitables you wnat to import require a phytosanitary, certificate on their website.
+The Plant Health team at the Animal and Plant Health Agency (APHA) provides information about any plant health requirements, or whether the fruit and vegetables you want to import require a phytosanitary, certificate on their website.

 Advertising nutrition and health claims